bigsk1/TKS-GPT/README.md

 ```bash
 pip install -r requirements.txt
 ```
-Exit out of virtual enviroment and back to the TKS-GPT folder ( ctl + c )
+Exit out of virtual enviroment and back to the TKS-GPT folder type deactivate

 </br>